 |High wicking||Not as warm as merino|

 Merino wool helps to regulate body temperature, the tiny air pockets in the wool help to draw away excess heat from the body which prevents you overheating when you do prolonged vigorous exercise.
-They also work to retain heat within the fibres to keep you warm if the weather changes.
-They generally work at keeping you warm down at -15 to -20 degrees but can also be worn if it’s hotter than planned i.e. Spring skiing.
+This means they can also be a good choice if the weather is hotter than planned i.e. Spring skiing.

 The naturally wicking and anti bacterial properties of merino wool also help to keep skin dry and mean a merino base layer can be worn for extended periods of time without smelling too badly!
 They can easily be used for a week long ski break, giving you even more space in your case.

 |Warmer than synthetic- retains thermal properties even when wet||More expensive than synthetic|

 |Soft feel against skin||May not wick as well as synthetic|

 Mens Merino Wool

 First time skiers in a lesson will be standing and less active so a polyester base layer is ideal.
 This would also be suitable for milder resorts like Bulgaria, or at warmer times of the year too.
 It tends to not be as cold in December or April, however, January and February are traditionally the coldest /windiest months.

 First time boarders will be constantly up and down to stand up/fall over and bending to fasten and unfasten bindings so a thermal that works more in tune with the body like a merino is more suited.
 It’s likely you’ll also get a bit sweaty so an anti-bacterial baselayer will keep you smelling sweet!